Nov 2nd, 2022

 Shopify is a Canadian eCommerce solution launched in 2006.
 Now a multinational company, Shopify has expanded into the Asia market allowing merchants to create online stores with a wide range of readily available themes and templates.

-Boutir has a three-tier system for plans – Starter, Business, and Business Plus.
-Plans without a long-term commitment start from HK$118 a month up to HK$618 a month.
+Boutir has a two-tier system for plans – Business, and Business Plus.
+Plans without a long-term commitment cost HK$398 and $ 688 a month respectively.
 For a full breakdown see the pricing table below.
 For larger businesses, enterprise solutions are available upon request from the Boutir team.

 As with any pricing plan, the more you pay, the more you’ll receive.
-With the most basic plan on Boutir you’ll receive the basic necessities to run your business, but it’s important to note that you’ll be capped at 30 transactions per month and you can only use their app to manage your store.
-You also won’t have access to link your shop to Google Analytics to get a full overview of your store data.
-The Starter Plan is perfect as a trial option to test out main functions on Boutir, however, if you’re looking to make serious transactions along with the option to scale your business strategy in the future, we think the best option is to start on their Business plan.
+With the Business plan on Boutir you’ll be able to access sufficient features to run your business, such as unlimited transactions and Google Analytics to get a full overview of your store data.
+However, if you’re looking to make serious transactions along with the option to scale your business strategy in the future, we think the best option is to start on their Business Plus plan, as it has extra features like more administrator accounts or segmentizing customers for promotion.

 Shopline made changes to their pricing structure in 2020 and provided three different commerce solutions, Social Commerce, Online Store, and Retail POS.
 Each commerce solution targets a different method of selling and there are additional add-on modules that can be combined with these plans.
 Most importantly, they now charge an additional 0.5% Gross Merchandise Volume (GMV) of the stores instead of only charging a fixed monthly fee.